James Bond Filming Locations You Can Visit

 Dr. No — Jamaica

 Before you schedule a boat excursion, you should know the titular villain's exclusive private island, Crab Key, doesn't exist.
-Some of Bond's debut adventures took place in Kingston, but Dr. No's secret lair was a composite of several scenic locations, including Dunn's River Falls near Ocho Rios.
+Some of James Bond's debut adventures took place in Kingston, but Dr. No's secret lair was a composite of several scenic locations, including Dunn's River Falls near Ocho Rios.

 The beach at Laughing Waters was the setting for arguably the most famous scene in Bond history, when Honey Ryder (Ursula Andress) emerged from the ocean.
 That's why it's now also known as Crab Key Beach.